anonwins/monero-block-scanner-php/README.md

 > **Note:**
 > The callback you provide, which determines if a recovered public spend key is yours, must be reliable.
 If it mistakenly returns `true` for keys you do not own (e.g., due to bloom filter false positives), you may see "phantom" outputs with enormous amounts.
 >
-> To make this even safer, the library internally imposes a **maximum "safe" amount** (`$MONERO_SCANNER_SAFE_XMR_AMOUNT`, default: 99,999 XMR) per output.
+> To make this even safer, the library internally imposes a **maximum "safe" amount** (`$GLOBALS['MONERO_SCANNER_SAFE_XMR_AMOUNT']`, default: 9999 XMR) per output.
 Any suspiciously large output exceeding this is automatically ignored, so even if a callback is too permissive, bogus billion-XMR results are filtered out.
-Generally you can expect ~2 calls to your callback per 100 transactions.
+This seems to be hugely effective: If our keys fail to decrypt the output correctly the amount is almost always an extremely huge one so we filter on a very reasonable and permissive limit.
+You could set this even to 999_999 XMR and still get reliable results.
+BUT!
+This is still not enough, your callback MUST return accurate true/false otherwise you might get bogus transactions reported.
 >
-> For best results, combine fast lookup (e.g., bloom filter) with a full in-memory or DB list for any positives—see `Class_MoneroScanner.php` lines 242–247 for related caution.
+> For best results, combine fast lookup (e.g., bloom filter) with a full in-memory or DB list for any positives.
+Generally you can expect ~2 calls to your callback per 100 transactions.

 ## Requirements